7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 	- Binaries avaliable?
 	- Expected security?
 	- Have you tried encoding the payload to counter string handling both client and server side
-	- `www-data` and varients will not have user directory how will that affect subsequent chain
+	- `www-data` and variants will not have user directory how will that affect subsequent chain

 - Internal Network